 POSITIVELY TESTED STUDENTS AND STAFF

-Students who show symptoms of COVID-19 or have tested positive or have had high-risk contact must self-isolate for ten (10) days.
-Follow the protocol (click here) for isolation, quarantine and self-isolation.
+Students who show symptoms of COVID-19 or have tested positive or have had high-risk contact must self-isolate for ten (10) days, following the protocol (click here) for isolation, quarantine and self-isolation.

 SYMPTOMS DURING CLASS

-Should you feel that you experience COVID-19 symptoms during a class, please report this to the lecturer and immediately dismiss yourself and report yourself to the SU Campus Health Services (Stellenbosch Campus 021 808 3496/3494, physical address: 7 Claassen St, Google map address -33.93529, 18.86940) without making any contact with any other person.
+Should you experience COVID-19 symptoms during a class, please report this to the lecturer and immediately dismiss yourself and report to the SU Campus Health Services (Stellenbosch Campus 021 808 3496/3494; 7 Claassen Street; Google map address -33.93529, 18.86940) without making any contact with any other person.

-After the student has dismissed him/herself, the class will continue, and the names of the students who was closer to 1.5m with the student during the class, must report to the lecturer to take those students on record to help with tracing afterwards, should it be necessary.
+After the student has dismissed him/herself, the class will continue, and the names of the students who were closer than to 1.5m with the student during the class, must report to the lecturer to help with tracing afterwards, should it be necessary.

 STUDENT TRAVEL / INTERNATIONAL STUDENTS Staff and students must complete a travel registry (click here) before travelling abroad.
 This will provide us with a more accurate record so that we can aid in emergencies.